python-cmd2/cmd2/docs/features/scripting.md

     (Cmd) # this is a comment
     (Cmd) command # this is not a comment

-## Python Scripts {: #scripting-python-scripts }
+## Python Scripts

 If you require logic flow, loops, branching, or other advanced features, you can write a python script which executes in the context of your `cmd2` app.
-This script is run using the [run_pyscript](./builtin_commands.md#feature-builtin-commands-run-pyscript) command.
+This script is run using the [run_pyscript](./builtin_commands.md#run_pyscript) command.
 Here's a simple example that uses the [arg_printer](https://github.com/python-cmd2/cmd2/blob/master/examples/scripts/arg_printer.py) script:

     (Cmd) run_pyscript examples/scripts/arg_printer.py foo bar 'baz 23'
     Running Python script 'arg_printer.py' which was called with 3 arguments